Stop shooting at the invisible ghost

 So says the title page of Clean Code – before even a foreword or introduction.

 If you are object-oriented programmer you will have heard of Uncle Bob’s book, Clean Code.
 If you have read Clean Code, you’ll know that there are lots of signs of a poor design that you can attack in order to improve your code; to make is cleaner.
-If you are an object-oriented programmer who hasn’t read this book, it is imperative that you do so as soon as you can.
-Clean Code is the fundamental, minimal, shared coding standard between all curly-braced object-oriented languages.
+If you are an object-oriented programmer who hasn’t read this book, you should probably read it so you can have an opinion on it.
+Clean Code is the starting point for discussions on what good code looks like in curly-braced object-oriented languages.
+(It is not the final word, though.)

 So on the understanding that we all have a similar idea of what clean code looks like, let’s talk about shooting at invisible ghosts.